SenseNet/docs.sensenet.com/content/concepts/content-types/11-memolist.md

 # Special fields

-All the fields are inherited from its ancestors, there is no special field for this contetn type.
+All the fields are inherited from its ancestors, there is no special field for this content type.

 # Example